 Table and kitchen linens take a bit of a hammering, what with wine spills, candle wax drips, lipstick marks and food stains.
-If you’ve wondered about how to treat stains on your linen tablecloth, or get marks out of your napkins, here’s a handy how-to.
+If you’ve wondered about how to treat stains on your linen tablecloth, or get marks out of your napkins, here’s a handy table linens care guide.

 1. Act Fast